 Two of chief factors that are in the fixed ladder’s favor are roof safety and accessibility.

 Starting with safety, while a portable roof ladder may be more convenient, there are risks in moving it around more frequently.
 In particular, there are more chances of setting it up incorrectly—such as at a wrong angle—causing the ladder to shift or fall.
-On the other hand, once a fixed ladder is correctly installed, you greatly reduce the risks caused by incorrect setup, especially once fall protection measures are in place.
+Once a fixed ladder is correctly installed, you greatly reduce the risks caused by incorrect setup, especially once fall protection measures are in place.

-Another benefit is that a fixed roof ladder makes it easier to access the roof, removing the need for workers to access the building’s interior.
-Workmen don’t need to carry materials from inside the building to the roof access hatch, plus the roof is more easily accessible in case of an emergency.
+A fixed roof ladder makes it easier to access the roof.
+This removes the need for workers to access the building’s interior.
+Workmen don’t need to carry materials from inside the building to the roof access hatch.
+Plus the roof is more easily accessible in case of an emergency.

 Main Drawback of Fixed Roof Ladders: Potential Hazards and Unauthorized Access